tez-capital/docs.tez.capital_content/en/faq.md

    ```bash
    tezbake upgrade
    ```
+   If Tez Capital support asks you to test the next or RC release branch, use `tezbake upgrade --branch next`.
+See [Updating](/tezbake/tutorials/updating/).
 3. **Re-check your configuration** after major upgrades — some parameter names or defaults may change

 > **⚠️ WARNING:** Some major protocol upgrades (like the introduction of DAL) add new **mandatory** components.
 Always read the upgrade announcement carefully.
 See [What's New](/changelog/).